autumn-miranda/OdysseyTableTennis/Readme.md

 ## Notes

 Developed through a deconstruction of the behavior of the original system.
 The original console's combinaton of anolog and digital cicuits was considered through this core's use of modules to emulate circuit functionality.

+## TO-DO

+### Improve Core Accuracy

+* Switch serve control to triggers instead of bumpers
+* Imitate english dial behavior on triggers
+* Refactor modules to be suitable for reuse in other Odyssey game card cores

+### Quality of Life / Debug Features

+* Mark where ball is when it travels offscreen
+* Add total core reset
+* Reset english speed on serve